Looking for a desktop Stereolithography (SLA) 3D printer? Read our guide to the best resin (DLP/SLA) 3D printers in Spring 2017.

-Where to Buy: SprintRay
+Where to buy this DLP 3D Printer: SprintRay

 The B9 is one of the most distinctive looking 3D printers, with the projector at its heart on full show.
 It was also one of the first sub-$5000 machines to feature DLP 3D print technology.
 This means that is uses light from a projector rather than a laser to cure the photopolymer resin.

 It also comes in two flavours, a standard B9CreatoR v1.2 and a dental version which has some slight changes to the hardware and software to tailor the machine for use by dentists.

 The print platform is quite small for the size of the machine at 57 x 32 x 203 mm, and quotes a layer height of just 5 microns and X / Y resolution of 30, 50 or 70 microns.

 The B9CreatoR v1.2 has at present five different resins in an assortment of colours and types with different mechanical properties — such as dental — with prices varying between $100 and $200 for the resin.

 In the true replicator fashion and more akin to FFF printers, this DLP 3D printer is also available as a kit for $3,490.
 It has won over a large crowd of fans who are extremely happy with its reliability and quality.

 Where to buy this DLP 3D Printer: B9Creator

 Best Resin (DLP) 3D Printer #8: UNCIA 3D